A vertically integrated model with phase change for aquifers in cold firn: Introduction

-A critical limit to infiltration arises from freezing: in cold firn, a portion of infiltrating liquid water may refreeze within the pore space, reducing permeability and capacity for further flow \citep{colbeck1976analysis,Clark2017,Meyer2017,Jones2024, shadab2024mechanism,shadab2025unified}.
+In cold firn, a portion of infiltrating liquid water may freeze within the pore space, reducing permeability and inhibiting further flow \citep{colbeck1976analysis,Clark2017,Meyer2017,Jones2024, shadab2024mechanism,shadab2025unified}.
 These studies highlight the strong coupling between heat transfer, phase change, and fluid flow that governs the evolution of permeability and saturation in cold porous media.
-When lateral pressure gradients are present, water may spread laterally within a saturated layer, behaving as a gravity current within the porous medium.
+When lateral hydraulic gradients are present, water may spread laterally within a saturated region, behaving as a firn aquifer within the porous medium.
 In the firn hydrology research community, firn aquifers have drawn increasing attention as they act to buffer meltwater input and modulate runoff timing and magnitude.
 Some observations of firn aquifers in Antarctica, Greenland, and Svalbard, along with their typical geometries, are summarized in Table \ref{tab:firn_aquifer_obs}.
 Typically, firn aquifers are located tens of meters below the surface and are tens of meters thick.
-Their thickness changes over the seasons, and a higher melt supply increases their thickness.
+Their thickness changes over the seasons, and a higher meltwater supply increases their thickness.
 Figure~\ref{fig1:sample-aquifer}\textit{a} shows a firn aquifer in Antarctica, whereas Figure~\ref{fig1:sample-aquifer}\textit{b} illustrates the large extent of the perennial firn aquifer in Greenland.
 Warming will enhance melt production and accelerate the transition from accumulation to ablation, likely increasing their spatial extent over time \citep{miller2023hydrologic}.